 After a couple years (eesh) we finally got the new couches and I finally splurged on my dream entertainment center and started pulling the room together.
-There’s also usually a lazy tacky cat draped over the back of the couch but it’s scared of the tripod.
+There’s also usually a lazy cat draped over the back of the couch but it’s scared of my tripod.
 We also finally took the gaudy off-centered ceiling fan down, got a beautiful nautical-inspired one, and installed it centered in the room finally.

 Decorating with shells

 Rustic anniversary art